mwerner/spigot/README.md

     User.find_or_create_by_api(:github, data).inspect
     #=> #<User id: 1, name: "Dean Martin", email: "dino@amore.io", token: "abc123">

+## Future

+Some features I'd like to add in the future

+- Callbacks
+- Interpolating values
+- Specifying local methods instead of attributes

 ## Installation

 Add this line to your application's Gemfile: